algosup/2023-2024-project-3-virtual-processor-team-3/FunctionalSpecifications.md

 | mcause | Machine cause: It holds the cause of the most recent exception.|
 | uepc | User exception program counter: It is similar to the two precedent registers, it stores the value of the program counter after an exception has occurred.|

+### 3.2 ALU

+This processor also contains an ALU (Arithmetic Logic Unit) which will be a versatile unit performing all the operations.
+It plays a central role in executing assembly instructions, ensuring flexibility and efficiency across diverse tasks.

 ## 4. Assembly Language

 ### 4.1 Sections

-A typical ALGORisk assembly program will be divided into two sections:
+A typical ALGORISK assembly program will be divided into two sections:
 - **Data section**: Contains the program's data, such as variables and constants.
 - **Code section**: Contains the program's instructions.